SkylineCommunications/dataminer-docs-connectors/connector/doc/Mitec_18202-01MD_Power_Switching_Controller.md

 uid: Connector_help_Mitec_18202-01MD_Power_Switching_Controller
 ---

-Mitec 18202-01MD Power Switching Controller
+# Mitec 18202-01MD Power Switching Controller

-This protocol displays status and summary information of the **Mitec 18202-01MD Power Switching Controller**.
+This connector displays status and summary information of the **Mitec 18202-01MD Power Switching Controller**.
 It also allows the user to execute remote commands to change the configuration of the device.

 The Mitec 18202-01MD Power Switching Controller can monitor and control 4 RF Switches.